 Skip to content Skip to sidebar Skip to footer

-We know the banana tree as the fruit crops.
-The banana is very popular fruit for human's lives.
-But apparently the banana tree also has other usefulness; the banana leaves can utilized as material for handicraft and furniture products.
-The banana tree actually is not "real tree", he does not have wood, it consist of many leaves arranged in layers to form a large trunk.
-If the leaves are dried then we will obtain many thin sheets of fibers that are soft and elastic.
+We know the banana tree as the fruit crop.
+The banana is a very popular fruit for human's lives.
+But apparently the banana tree also has other usefulness; the banana leaves can be utilized as material for handicrafts and furniture products.
+The banana tree actually is not a "real tree."
+He does not have a wood stem structure; it consists of many leaves arranged in layers to form a large trunk.
+If the leaves are dried, then we will obtain many thin sheets of fibers that are soft and elastic.

-The dried banana sheet can be cut, slashed, stemmed and woven to produce furniture and handicraft products.
-Banana leaf can substitute rattan, water hyacinth or pandanus to form webbing, mat, braid, plait or other cane work.
+The dried banana sheet can be cut, slashed, stemmed, and woven to produce furniture and handicraft products.
+Banana leaf can substitute rattan, water hyacinth, or pandanus to form webbing, mat, braid, plait, or other cane work.
 The uses of the banana leaf in the furniture manufacturers are inspired by the handicraft industry.
-The handicraft industry have been using the banana leaf to make many handicraft products such as: bucket, basket, bag, wallet, etc. With his elastic form and unique appearance the banana leaf is good material to make many handicraft products.
+The handicraft industry has been using the banana leaf to make many handicraft products, such as buckets, baskets, bags, wallets, etc. With its elastic form and unique appearance, the banana leaf is a good material to make many handicraft products.

-In the furniture industry, banana leaf can be used to make furniture parts that need flexibility such as: seat, upholstery, back chair, etc. Since it has unique appearance, it also can be used as the decorative elements to the furniture products.
-With the modern woodworking technology, the banana can be cut and slashed and then glued on the wood panel, m.d.f. or particle board to produce panel boards with unique appearance.
-The banana leaf panel can be used as the drawer’s front, headboard or even table top in the cabinet to produce the unique and attractive product.
-The banana leaf in the combination with wood furniture will bring the natural, rustic, unique, and attractive appearance to the furniture.
+In the furniture industry, banana leaf can be used to make furniture parts that need flexibility, such as seats, upholstery, back chairs, etc. Since it has a unique appearance, it can also be used as the decorative element for furniture products.
+With modern woodworking technology, the banana can be cut and slashed and then glued on the wood panel, m.d.f., or particle board to produce panel boards with a unique appearance.
+The banana leaf panel can be used as the drawer’s front, headboard, or even tabletop in the cabinet to produce the unique and attractive product.
+The banana leaf in combination with wood furniture will bring the natural, rustic, unique, and attractive appearance to the furniture.

 banana leaf, banana leaf for furniture